Burgin’s Yard and Row

 Son James junior was the fifth child, born in 1864.

+Like his father William, James senior was active as a Wesleyan Sunday school teacher.
 Later in life he moved into Belper Street and in the 1880’s into Union Road.

-James died there, at Elm Tree Cottage – number 24 – in May 1906, aged 84.
+James senior died there, at Elm Tree Cottage – number 24 – on May 21st, 1906, aged 84.

-In 1883 James’s second son Arthur was appointed as an assistant master at Granby Board Schools shortly after they were opened and as headmaster of the new Kensington Schools in 1885.
+In 1883 James senior’s second son Arthur was appointed as an assistant master at Granby Board Schools shortly after they were opened and as headmaster of the new Kensington Schools in 1885.
 He was later Master of Granby Board School while his wife Fanny Eugenia was one-time Mistress of the National School infants.

 Alice Mary was later the Mistress of Chaucer Street Infants school.

+There appears to be no ‘Mr and Mrs Hayes’ who fit Adeline’s description, living in this area.
 It could be that she is recalling William Hunt, tailor and barber, and his wife Kezia (nee Trueman), who lived here for many married years before moving into East Street in the later 1860’s.

 William’s wife Kezia was the daughter of hosier Thomas Trueman and Ruth (nee Seal) and sister of Ann, the wife of Thomas Flinders.